chantharamanee-prat/frontend-knowledge/README.md

-# This repository contains the basic knowledge of Frontend Developer
+# This repository contains the basic knowledge for the  Frontend Developer Role.

 ## Table of contents
 1. HTML